c4dm/c4dmpoole/input/news/index.md

 page.
 These attributes can then be used to generate a list of posts.) -->

-C4DM MEMBERS: here's [how to contribute](news/howto.html) a news item:
+C4DM MEMBERS: here's [how to contribute](news/howto.html) a news item.